k-shiroma-code/CSUF-REU-Football-Analytics/README.md

-# UEFA Football Match Outcome Prediction
+# ⚽ UEFA Football Match Outcome Prediction

+This project explores predictive modeling for football (soccer) match outcomes in the **UEFA European Championship (Euros)**.
+The goal was to classify match results as **home win, draw, or away win** using historical match data and machine learning techniques.

-As a community college student, I was fortunate to find a research opportunity at California State University, Fullerton, where I volunteered in a data science project.
-As I brainstormed ideas, the UEFA European Championship (Euros) had just begun, providing a perfect opportunity to explore predictive modeling.
+As a community college student, I was fortunate to find a research opportunity at **California State University, Fullerton**, where I volunteered in a data science project.
+Since the Euros had just begun, it provided a perfect real-world context to test predictive models.

-This project aims to predict the outcomes of Euros football matches using historical data.
-The goal is to classify match results as **home win**, **draw**, or **away win**.

-In addition to Logistic Regression and XGBoost, I experimented with Decision Trees, Random Forests, and a Neural Network built with TensorFlow/Keras.

-> **Note:** Due to file corruption during upload, the full implementations of these additional models were not preserved in the current version of the repository.

 ---

-## Project Workflow
+## 🔍 Project Overview

-### 1. Data Acquisition & Cleaning
-- Collected and preprocessed historical match data
-- Engineered features, including dynamic team Elo ratings
+### Objectives
+- Predict match outcomes (home win, draw, away win).
+- Compare the performance of different classification algorithms.
+- Analyze which features are most predictive of football results.

-### 2. Modeling
+### Models Explored
-- Trained and evaluated classification models:
-  - **Logistic Regression**
-  - **XGBoost Classifier**
-- Additional experiments:
+- Logistic Regression
-  - **Decision Trees**
+- XGBoost Classifier
+- Decision Trees *(experiment)*
-  - **Random Forest Classifier**
+- Random Forest Classifier *(experiment)*
-  - **Neural Network (TensorFlow/Keras)**
+- Neural Network (TensorFlow/Keras, experiment)*

-### 3. Evaluation
-- Assessed model performance using:
-  - Classification reports
-  - Confusion matrices
+> ⚠️ Note: Due to file corruption during upload, the full implementations of Decision Trees, Random Forest, and Neural Network are not preserved in the current version of the repository.

 ---

-## File Overview
+## 📊 Project Workflow

+1. **Data Acquisition & Cleaning**
+   - Collected and preprocessed historical UEFA match data (~10,000 matches).
+   - Filtered down to ~5,900 curated matches for more reliable accuracy.
+   - Engineered features, including:
+     - Dynamic Elo ratings (team strength)
+     - Elo difference (`home_elo - away_elo`)
+     - Neutral venue indicator

+2. **Modeling**
+   - Trained and evaluated models using scikit-learn and XGBoost.
+   - Compared results across algorithms.

+3. **Evaluation**
+   - Generated **classification reports** (precision, recall, F1-score).
+   - Visualized **confusion matrices** to assess predictions.
+   - Analyzed **feature importances** to interpret model behavior.

+---

+## 📂 Repository Structure

-- **`EurosPrediction.ipynb`**
+- **`EurosPrediction.ipynb`** – Main notebook with full implementation:
-  Contains the full implementation, including:
   - Data processing
   - Feature engineering
   - Model training and evaluation
+  - Visualization of results

-data/ (not included due to size restrictions)
+- **`data/`** *(not included in repo due to size restrictions)*

-Historical UEFA match data (over 10,000 matches; final model trained on ~5,900 curated games for higher accuracy).

-outputs/
+  - Contains raw historical UEFA match data.

+- **`outputs/`**
-Saved figures such as feature importance plots and confusion matrices.
+  - Plots such as feature importance and confusion matrices.

 ---

+## 📈 Key Insights

+- **Elo Difference** was the single most important feature in predicting outcomes.
+- The model predicted **home wins** reliably and **away wins** moderately well.
+- **Draws were poorly predicted**, highlighting the difficulty of modeling rare outcomes in football.
+- Final XGBoost model achieved improved accuracy on ~5,900 curated matches compared to the full 10,000-match dataset.

+---

+## 🚀 Next Steps

+- Improve handling of **class imbalance** (draws) with resampling or class weights.
+- Incorporate additional contextual features (tournament stage, recent form).
+- Deploy as an interactive app (e.g., with Streamlit or Flask).

+---

+## 🏅 Acknowledgment

+This project was developed during my volunteer research experience in a **Data Science Internship at California State University, Fullerton**.